stxue1/wdl/README.md

 The **Workflow Description Language (WDL)** is an open standard for describing data processing workflows with a human-readable and writeable syntax.
 WDL makes it straightforward to define analysis tasks, connect them together in workflows, and parallelize their execution.
-The language strives to be accessible and understantable to all manner of users, including programmers, analysts, and operators of a production system.
+The language strives to be accessible and understandable to all manner of users, including programmers, analysts, and operators of a production system.
 The language enables common patterns, such as scatter-gather and conditional execution, to be expressed simply.
 WDL is designed for portability, and there are several [implementations](#execution-engines-and-platforms) to choose from that run in a variety of environments, including HPC systems and cloud platforms.